tlemens/time_of_day_attr/README.md

  => '9'
 ```

-## Formats
+### Formats

-The standard formats for conversation are:
+The standard formats for conversation are 'default' and 'hour'.
 ```yml
 en:
   time_of_day: